BlackIQ/Taylor-Swift/README.md

-# Taylor-Swift
+# Taylor Swift

+All Taylor Swift albums, singles and wiki.

+Everything will add.

-All Taylor Swift albums.
-I Love you :heart: Taylor!
+I love you Taylor Swift :heart: